galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

    `weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv` directory
    to create the domain in the persistent volume we created previously.

-   First, we need set up domain configuration for WebLogic domain.
-We have created a file [weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/domain1.yaml](weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/domain1.yaml) by changing `create-domain-inputs.yaml` with the following values.
+   First, we need to set up domain configuration for the WebLogic domain.
+We have provided a file [weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/domain1.yaml](weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/domain1.yaml) by changing the `create-domain-inputs.yaml` file included in the Operator resources with the following values (the content is only for reference, you need not alter the file).

-   * `image`: Change to the DockerHub path of the image, with the value `store/oracle/weblogic:12.2.1.3`.
+   * `image`: Set to the DockerHub path of the image, with the value `store/oracle/weblogic:12.2.1.3`.
-   * `imagePullSecretName`: Uncomment the line, and change it to the DockerHub credential you created previously, named `regcred` in this example.
+   * `imagePullSecretName`: Uncommented and set to the DockerHub credential you created previously, named `regcred` in this example.
    * `exposeAdminNodePort`: Set to true, as we will use the Admin Console Portal to manage WebLogic Server.
    * `persistentVolumeClaimName`: We will persist data to `azurefile` in this example.

-   Here is the updated example snippet:
+   Here is the example snippet in the provided file:

    ```
    image: store/oracle/weblogic:12.2.1.3